 Like the rainbow tomatoes are diverse in their colors.
 Heirloom varieties are amazing when it comes to color selection.
 When you begin to realize the diversity of colors available in the tomato, it makes you wonder why red became the cultural norm.
 The Sow True Seed catalog organizes tomatoes by color so you can plant your own rainbow of varieties.

 From Green Zebra to the old standbys Cherokee Purple and ‘Pink Brandywine’ the selection is exciting.
-Black from Tula provides impressive yields and color and Indigo Rose boasts high anthocyanins (healthy antioxidants) due to its dark purple color.
+Black from Tula provides impressive yields and color.
 If your diet requires lower acid foods you might try the orange Persimmon or the bicolor tomato Hillbilly which are both low acid varieties.
 A colorful plate is a healthy plate and these tomatoes make that easy to achieve.